Chapter 1 - Chapter 2 - Chapter 3 - Chapter 4 - Chapter 5 - Chapter 6 - Chapter 7

 But she wasn’t home.
 That feeling settled on her heavily.

-He moved to the entryway, leaned a hand on the stone, and looked back at her.
+He moved to the entryway, leaned a paw on the stone, and looked back at her.
 “You have had a long day,” he said.
 “You ought to sleep.
 I have business to attend to.
 I would advise against trying to go anywhere alone.
-These burrows are a giant maze and you don’t know them at all.
+These burrows are a giant maze and can be very dangerous to those who are unfamiliar with them.
 Do not leave until I come and get you.”

 Isengrim moved to leave.
-He paused and looked like he was going to say something again, but he frowned and just descended the stairs without another word.
+He paused and looked like he was going to say something again, but he frowned and just descended the stairs in silence.

 No, she definitely wasn’t home anymore.
 But at least her Neopets’ safety was assured.

-Terra wondered what had happened to Isengrim that made him need an owner so badly, and it made her think back to her conversation with Pharazon in the hold of the Black Blurgah.
+Terra wondered what had happened to Isengrim that made him need an owner so badly.
 Blynn told Terra once that created Neopets had a certain soul-deep bond with their owners.
-Maybe something had happened between Isengrim and his creator, and that made Terra feel sorry for the Werelupe.
+Maybe something had happened between Isengrim and his creator, and that made Terra feel even sorrier for the Werelupe.
 Although the situation was less than ideal, she wanted to be the owner he needed while she had the chance.
 Maybe there was a way she could help him.

 No comments: